 A health aide bustled into the room and wanted to give my mother some soup.
 I was annoyed by the interruption and wanted to wail: Soup?
 You think she is going to eat soup?
 Have you looked at her fruit hands?
 Heard her ancient dying sounds?

 “I don’t think she is in any condition to eat,” I sniffed.

 “She will eat,” smiled the lady, sphinx-like.
 "She loves to eat.
 You’ll see.”

 Did these ladies own my mother now?
 Had I given up claim to her by not being here enough?
 Had they stepped in to rub her feet and feed her soup?
 I took my shame down the long linoleum hall, past the occasional wafts of human excrement and disinfectant, to the family room, to call my siblings.
 On the way back another health aside greeted me.
 “You must be Barbara’s daughter," she said.
 "You look just like her!”

 This was unnerving.
 Everything here was unnerving: the fluorescent lights; the elementary school decorations adorning the hallways; the fact that patient names were written on white boards on the bedroom doors, so easily erased.
 Before I arrived, someone had parted my mother’s silver hair straight down the middle, and made two tiny French braids starting at the crown and traveling back towards her ears in a deep V. I admit she looked cool, like an ancient nordic princess, with her high cheekbones and long nose.
 But I didn’t like it.
 It was nothing like what my mother would ever have worn.
 It looked like she was being dressed for a ritual.

 When I retuned to her room, Mom was propped up against her pillows, a towel draped across her chest and lap, slurping soup off a spoon held patiently to her lips.
 She was not passive about it.
-Her lips actively searched for the spoon she could no longer see, like a baby searching for a nipple, eager for the flavor, eager for the nourishment, the pleasure of the weak broth on the warm spoon.
+Her lips actively searched for the spoon she could no longer see, like a baby searching for a nipple, eager for the flavor, eager for the nourishment, the pleasure of the weak broth.
 She sucked the soup into her mouth, feeding herself, feeding her body.